MIS-GrApH-AI/Public/readme.md

   - Package the deep learning model for scraping medical literature in a conventiently repeatable way
   - Reflect on and publish lessons learned

+#### Project: Create a public interface for the knowledge graph that allows for user review, discussion, and make edits.
+Professional reviewers can validate user edits.

 #### Project: Apply causal inference to derive causal relationships from patient data

 ---